tfire/tfire.github.io/_posts/2020-03-05-asymptotes-whiteboards-and-tablets.markdown

 Here’s a thought.
 &nbsp;

-An asymptotic curve models the relationship for the rate of added usefulness of consumer computer technology over time, where consumer computer technology is anything that makes you or your life more *androidic.* I’m talking about any technologies you use that have a computerized component versus technologies that are analog (plain paper, a whiteboard, a pencil; these are technologies).
+An asymptotic curve models the relationship for the rate of added usefulness of consumer computer technology over time, where consumer computer technology is anything that makes you or your life more *androidic.* I’m talking about any technologies you use that have a computerized component versus technologies that are analog (plain paper, a whiteboard, a pencil; these are also technologies, which people seem to forget).
 &nbsp;

 Consider the real genesis of *consumer computer technology* to be a personal computer made available sometime like 1976.
 Now evolved significantly.
 Laptops, tablets, phones.